Corneezius/contact-php/README.md

 ## Support and contact details

-_If you have any suggestions contact Nick at nickh93@outlook.com_
+_If you have any suggestions contact Cornelius_

 ## Technologies Used